vespolina/commerce/Resources/doc/index.rst

     }

-In the configuraiton you would set the the form type to your custom form
+In the configuration you would set the the form type to your custom form

     vespolina_product:
         db_driver: mongodb